Jenil-Desai/NumLex/README.md

 ## Useful Links

 - You can checkout the package details also on the Python package Index [here](https://pypi.org/project/NumLex/)
+- You can checkout the package wiki at github wikis [here](https://github.com/Jenil-Desai/NumLex/wiki)
 - You can checkout the package version releases on the Notion Page [here](https://jenil-desai.notion.site/Version-Releases-NumLex-aae7fe2fee39415d93e19931aa7c7118?pvs=4)

 ## Usage